Toni Sender

-Toni Sender (or Tony Sender) (29 November 1888 Biebrich – 26 June 1964 New York) was a German socialist, feminist, politician and journalist.
-She was active in left-wing German politics in the WWI and interwar periods, and ended up fleeing Germany once the Nazis took power.
+Toni Sender (or Tony Sender) (29 November 1888 – 26 June 1964) was a German socialist, feminist, journalist, trade unionist and politician who served as a member of the Reichstag from 1920 to 1933.
+She was active in left-wing German politics in the World War I and Interwar periods before fleeing Germany once the Nazis took power.
+In exile, she campaigned against the Nazis and for aiding refugees, going on to work for the Office of Strategic Services, the United Nations, and several labor unions.

 Early life

-Tori Sender was born into an Orthodox Jewish family with the name Sidonie Zippora Sender.
+Toni Sender was born into an Orthodox Jewish family with the name Sidonie Zippora Sender.
 Her father was Moritz Sender, an influential businessman in the local Jewish community.
 Her mother was Marie, née Dreyfus: both her parents were Orthodox Jews.
 Her sister, Rachel married the sculptor Fred Kormis.
 However, Toni surprised her family by insisting that she wished to learn a profession.
 When she was just thirteen, having successfully completed her time at the girls' school to which her parents had sent her, she left home and headed for nearby Frankfurt where she enrolled at a private business school for girls (Handelsschule für Mädchen).
 As she later explained, she wanted to be "in charge of her own life" as soon as possible, not just economically but also spiritually, mentally and in the way she lived her life.
 Despite coming from a relatively affluent family, by the time she was sixteen she was earning her own money.
 She joined the Social Democratic Party of Germany (SPD) in 1910, but shortly left to work for the Paris branch of a German metal firm.
 There she joined the French Section of the Workers' International, being particularly impressed by Jean Jaurès.
 She returned to Germany shortly after his assassination in July 1914.